Seattle police say prepared for more protests after May Day clashes

 The violence was echoed in other U.S. West Coast cities, with peaceful May Day marches breaking off into unsanctioned gatherings in Portland and Oakland, California.

-“This is not the First Amendment,” he said.
-“This is just a chance to break stuff.”

-Twelve people were arrested in Oakland on a variety of charges, police said.
+A dozen people were arrested in Oakland after some demonstrators threw rocks and other items at cars and businesses, authorities said.

+"Vandalism included broken windows, graffiti, small fires and failure to disperse," Oakland police said in a statement.

-In Portland, police used pepper spray and flashbangs after some protesters threw objects at officers and tried to force their way on to a bridge, law enforcement said.
+Pepper spray and flashbangs were also used in Portland after some protesters threw objects at officers and tried to force their way onto a bridge, the city police department said on its Twitter account.
+One officer was injured, it said.

-Seattle police said they would review the actions used by officers in accordance with a federal monitoring agreement to stem a pattern of excessive force in the department.
+Seattle police said they would review the actions used by officers in accordance with a federal monitoring agreement to stem a pattern of excessive force in the department, but added early indications showed that law enforcement used restraint and acted appropriately.

-(Additional reporting by Jim Christie in Oakland; Editing by Frank McGurty, Clelia Oziel and Andrea Ricci)